Who’s responsible?

 Facts and figures

-- 56% of childcare is owned by private, for-profit organizations.
+• 55% of child care is owned by private, for-profit organizations, with the remainder run by non-profits.
 There is no publicly delivered child care.
-(2019)
+(2021)

-Families are responsible for finding and obtaining a child care space for their child(ren); there is no universal entitlement to a child care space for children in Nova Scotia.
+Families are responsible for finding child care for their child(ren); there is no universal entitlement to child care.

 A child care directory is available through the Department of Education and Early Childhood Development.
 The directory provides a search of facilities by name and/or location, and shows whether a facility currently meets its licensing requirements.
 Parents need to contact centres directly to register their child or put their name on a waiting list.